MathieuDR/tales_of_two_counties_vault/ReadME.md

 # Tales of two counties Obsidian vault

 This is the obsidian vault for Tales of Two counties.
-Feel free to start with the intro to the campaign.
+Feel free to start with the [[1695026920-two-counties|intro]] to the campaign.

 ## Links